Expansion of Hong Kong International Airport into a Three-Runway System |

 Baseline Monitoring Report |

-reporting period, neither notifications of summons nor prosecution were
+During the reporting period, neither notifications of summons nor prosecution were received.

 Contract P560 (R) Aviation Fuel Pipeline Diversion Works